Administration for Children and Families, Office of Community Services.

 Provide a narrative budget justification that describes how the categorical costs are derived.
 Discuss the necessity, reasonableness, and allocability of the proposed costs.

-Evaluation Criteria for Review and Evaluation of Applications Submitted Under Priority Area 4—Planning Projects
+Criteria for Review and Evaluation of Applications Submitted Under Priority

-Evaluation Criterion II: Results and Benefits Expected (Maximum: 25 Points)
+Evaluation Criterion II: Results or Benefits Expected (Maximum: 25 Points)

 Evaluation Criterion IV: Objectives and Need for Assistance (Maximum: 15 Points)